The theme of AMICAL 2017 is “Centering on learning: Partnerships and professional development among librarians, faculty and technologists”.

 Elements of the program

-The majority of the program will be composed of sessions submitted by AMICAL members through the call for proposals.
+The majority of the program is composed of sessions submitted by AMICAL members through the call for proposals.
 Proposals may draw upon the theme or any of the topics identified in the call.
 Sessions will include poster presentations and technology showcases (“Community Idea Exchange”), facilitated discussions (“Birds of a Feather”), brief presentations (“Lighting Talks”), mini-workshops, and panel presentations.

 Committee meetings will allow those members engaged in ongoing consortial projects to look back and plan ahead.
 These meetings will be scheduled primarily on the first day and will not require session proposals.
 The Program Committee will get in touch with committee chairs about preparing for these meetings.